 Ms. Joetta moved back to Pagosa Springs in July of 2014, after the loss of her grandmother.
 Family is very important to Ms. Joetta, and her husband and she decided they had been away from home and family long enough.
 Ms. Joetta and her husband are now raising three boys of their own.
 Ms. Joetta also has two step-sons, a step-daughter and step-granddaughter.

 Ms. Joetta was hired as an Instructional Aide with the elementary school starting the fall semester of 2014.
 She worked with all grade levels.
 In November of 2014, Ms. Joetta accepted a full time Instructional Aide position in the Special Needs Center Based Program in the elementary school where she worked for five years.
 Ms. Joetta moved to a Special Education Para Professional position in the elementary school in the Fall of 2019.

 Bachelor of Science - Wildlife Biology - Colorado State University

 Favorites and Things:

 Ms. Joetta's family has two ranches outside of town where she likes to take her three boys to work cows, build fence, shed hunt, play in the river, ride four-wheelers and enjoy doing anything outside.
 Any chance her family gets in the summer, they like to take their boat out to Navajo Lake and water-ski, wake-board, tube and fish.
-Ms. Joetta loves camping, hunting, reading, puzzles, fishing, and the wonderful sport of wrestling.
-When school is out, Ms. Joetta and her boys love traveling with their dad/her husband while he is on the road working with Union Pacific Railroad.
+Ms. Joetta loves camping, hunting, fishing, reading, and the wonderful sport of wrestling.
+When school is out, Ms. Joetta and her boys look traveling with their dad/her husband while he is on the road working with Union Pacific Railroad.